 Clause 24 – Minutes

 This clause reflects the requirements of the General Regulations regarding record keeping.
 We recommend that this clause is included, to remind the trustees of their responsibilities.
+However, clause 24(1) should only be retained if the constitution includes other provisions on the appointment of officers.

 Clause 25 – Accounting records (etc)